Srijanti/Impledge-Word-Composition-Problem/README.md

 3. Compile and Run
 4. View Results:

-The program will output the longest and second-longest compounded words for each input file along with the time taken for processing.
+# File Input/Output
+The program reads words from input files specified in the filenames vector.
+Each input file is processed independently, and the results are printed to the console.

 # Example Input Files
 Input_01.txt,